ridvandemir/detection-lab2/README.md

   - sudo $SPLUNK_HOME/bin/splunk enable boot-start -user splunk

 3-Windows 10/Windows Server
-- First I changed the names of the machines.
+- First, I changed the names of the machines.
-  - PC>Settings Windows 10 --> ‘target-PC’, Windows Server --> ‘ADDC01’
+  - PC>Settings> Windows 10: ‘target-PC’, Windows Server: ‘ADDC01’
 - I then changed the IP address to static IP.
   - Internet Settings>Change Adapter Options>Ethernet>Properties>IPv4 Properties>Manual
+- I installed Splunk Forwarder
+  - Receiving Server> Host/IP: 192.168.10.10, Port:9997
+- After downloading Sysmon, I downloaded the configuration file (olaf configuration) from github.
+To do the installation in Powershell, I went to the sysmon file path and entered the command.
+Since the configuration file is in the previous folder, I specified it with '..\' when entering the command.
+  - .\Sysmon64.exe -i ..\sysmonconfig.xml
+- For Universal Forwarder we need to create the 'inputs.conf' file under \etc\system\local and specify the metrics we want to log in inputs.conf.
+  - index=endpoint
+- We should also remember to create an 'endpoint' indexer on the Splunk machine and add port 9997.